Pomegranate seeds may be tiny, but they pack numerous nutritional benefits.

 - Potassium: 12%

 Pomegranates contain numerous industrial applications.
-Many of its functional qualities, such as color and odor, are of significant use in the food industry and can be used in various methods.
+Its functional qualities, such as color and odor, are significant in the food industry and can be used in various methods.

 The real grenadine syrup is made from pomegranates that add flavor and color.
 Commercial grenadine syrup is mainly generated from sugar.